jos3ph1205/notolib/README.md

      ![image](https://github.com/user-attachments/assets/20e7d60b-b072-4242-8436-bcb7f86874ed)

 4. **Save the bookmark**:
    - Save the bookmark in your bookmarks bar or another convenient folder.

 5. **Use the bookmarklet**:
    - When you're on a page where you'd like to bypass limitations, simply click on the bookmark you created.
 The script will run and remove the restrictions on the page.

+## QOL
+There is not much I can do about the ease-of-use of the bookmarklets.
+You're required to click the bookmarklet in your bookmarks bar in order the scripts to run.
+As for the permanency of the scripts, most should take effect throughout all of your site as long as you dont close the tab and reopen it.

 ## IMPORTANT NOTES